Prabhakaran1122/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **REG NO : 24007060**

-## EXPERIMENT 2 BOOLEAN FUNCTION MINIMIZATION
+## EXPERIMENT 2 : MINIMIZATION OF BOOLEAN FUNCTION
 ## AIM
  To implement the given logic function verify its operation in Quartus using Verilog programming.
  F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D